SGrondin/flatifyJS/README.md

 * "nb" (integer).
 If Jobs is a single function, "nb" is the number of times it must be run in parallel.
 Default is 1.
 * "wait" (boolean).
 If set to true and one of the parallel jobs returns an error, flatify will wait for all jobs to complete before continuing.

-__Index__ Same as previously.
+__Index__: Same as previously.

 ### .run(job)

 Flatify starts going through the job queue.

-__Job__: this is the final job and will be called once Flatify has gone through the whole queue.
+__Job__: this is the final job, it will be called once Flatify has gone through the whole queue.
 It is mandatory.

 ### .getIndex()